matthew-ritch/max-subarray-tensorflow/README.md

 # tf-max_subarray
-implementations of kedane's algorithm in 1D and 2D for tensorflow
+implementations of kadane's algorithm in 1D and 2D for tensorflow